 By Patrick O’Neil

 As the last rays of summer fade, the days start getting shorter.
-The end of September ushers in the autumn months, and many people experience a depression that’s been attributed to this changing of the seasons—otherwise known as Seasonal Affective Disorder (SAD).
+The end of September ushers in the autumn months, and many people experience depression.
+This type of depression has been attributed to this changing of the seasons—otherwise known as Seasonal Affective Disorder (SAD).
 The National Institute On Mental Health defines SAD as “a type of depression that comes and goes with the seasons, typically starting in the late fall and early winter and going away during the spring and summer.”

 Add all that to the prevailing stressful atmosphere caused by the coronavirus pandemic, isolation, inactivity, and a turbulent upcoming election and the experts warn that this year could be worse than ever.
 “Our emotional winter is coming,” says Jaime Blandino, a clinical psychologist and cofounder of Thrive Center for Psychological Health.
 “I think we can expect a surge in seasonal affective disorder this year.
 Some of the measures we’ve had to take to protect ourselves against the coronavirus aren’t good for us.
 Our modes of resilience may not be applicable anymore.”